brunopk/sc-rpi/doc/mqtt.md

 # MQTT

+MQTT (Message Queuing Telemetry Transport) is an application-level protocol, just like HTTP and others, defined around a **publish/subscribe architecture** (for more information, see the [official MQTT website](https://mqtt.org/)).
+SC RPi uses MQTT to provide its API and to integrate with Home Assistant.
+It relies on the [paho-mqtt](https://pypi.org/project/paho-mqtt/) library for working with this protocol in Python.

+> **To work with MQTT, you must have an MQTT broker, which is analogous to a server in HTTP.
+The recommended broker is Mosquitto (see [Mosquitto broker](#mosquitto-broker) below for more information).**
+>
-**To work with MQTT, it's very useful to have [MQTT Explorer](https://mqtt-explorer.com/).
-It can be installed on macOS using Homebrew or as a Home Assistant add-on (see [Gollum add-on repository for Home Assistant](https://github.com/GollumDom/addon-repository) and [this](https://community.home-assistant.io/t/addon-mqtt-explorer-new-version/603739/5) post on HA forum).
-This application is extremely helpful for development and troubleshooting.**
+> **For development and troubleshooting, it is also strongly recommended to install [MQTT Explorer](https://mqtt-explorer.com/).
+It can be installed on macOS using Homebrew, or as a Home Assistant add-on (see the [Gollum add-on repository for Home Assistant](https://github.com/GollumDom/addon-repository) and [this post](https://community.home-assistant.io/t/addon-mqtt-explorer-new-version/603739/5) on the Home Assistant forum).**

 ## MQTT integration with HA

+TODO: explain more about topics

 Home Assistant provides an official integration for MQTT which can be installed by following [this](https://my.home-assistant.io/redirect/config_flow_start?domain=mqtt) link.
 But, as described in the [official documentation of the MQTT integration](https://www.home-assistant.io/integrations/mqtt/), **the first step to get MQTT and Home Assistant working is to choose a broker** (see also [Mosquitto broker](#mosquitto-broker) below).